theimpactfulcompany/.github/profile/README.md

 ### 🔗 What's Protocol?

-Protocol is a videogame content creation platform where people can publish their videogames made in Inspire using Momentum.
-Protocol also hosts the Other game series, which are the first ever games to be made using Momentum.

-### ✨ What's the Other game series?

-The Other game series is a set of videogames set in an alternate dimension, namely th Otherworld.
+The Protocol game series (also Othergame) is a set of videogames set in an alternate dimension, namely th Otherworld.
 With oldest roots in 2015, it is a bullet-proof idea that inspired the start of almost all of Depth.
 These are the first games to be made in Momentum and published on Protocol.

 ### ⚡ What's Flux?